atifrehman/DENM/README.md

-**VNDN is built on the top of NDN and specifically designed for the vehiclur communication scenarios.
+**DENM is built on the top of NDN and specifically designed for the vehiclur communication scenarios.
 The information related to the research article will be updated soon.
 Stay tuned ...**

 The information related to the NDN official simulator (ndnSIM) provided by the NDN team is as follows.